shakilaust/gatsby-blog/src/pages/blog/2018/12/dear-middlewares/index.md

 Similarly if you want to parse the "body" of the request you don't want to do that in every function.
 You may add a middleware that parses the body of each request so that your "view"s get already parsed ("ready made") body to work with.

-Another popular use case would be, one middleware checks the authtication credentials of the request and put the user details in that "request object"- so that every response generator function doesn't have to make a DB call to find out who the request came from.
+Another popular use case would be, one middleware checks the authentication credentials of the request and put the user details in that "request object"- so that every response generator function doesn't have to make a DB call to find out who the request came from.
 There could be many more of these.
 And the best part is- you can chain them after one another.
 Here is a conceptual view:

 ![](example.png)